petershin/liferay-learn/docs/dxp/latest/en/building-applications/developing-a-java-web-application/reference/portlet-descriptor-to-osgi-service-property-map.md

 - Java Development
 - Liferay Self-Hosted
 - Liferay PaaS
-- Liferay SaaS
 ---
 # Portlet Descriptor to OSGi Service Property Map

 Here's a map of portlet XML descriptor values to OSGi service properties for publishing OSGi Portlets.
 The properties centralize and simplify portlet configuration.
 They are typically represented as key-value pairs or, more generally, as a Map-like object.

 The property keys essentially flatten the XML descriptors but resemble the descriptor names.

 The mappings are organized by descriptor type: